-Pfizer posts Q4 loss, misses Street views, on lower revenue
+Pfizer posts 4Q loss, misses Street views, on lower revenue

 The biggest U.S. drugmaker, on Tuesday reported net loss of 6 cents per share.
-In the year-ago quarter, Pfizer lost $394 million, or 7 cents per share.
+In the year-earlier quarter, Pfizer lost $394 million, or 7 cents per share.

 Adjusted earnings of $3.11 billion just missed the $3.24 billion expected by analysts surveyed by FactSet.